POL 300

 Office: McClain 206D x4578

-Required Texts Library Session and Research for PS 300
+Required Texts Library Session and Research for POL 300

 Brians, Craig Leonard, Lars Willnat, Jarol B, Manheim, and Richard C. Rich.
 Empirical Political